OpenInternet/saferjourno/content/chapters/chapter-3.en.md

 **Mobile phones**

-* Journalists will more than likely be using their personal phone for work.
-The phone number will have been shared with a wide-range of contacts, which may include government officials, the authorities, and people who may be classed as hostile to the journalist.
+* Journalists' phone numbers will have been shared with a wide-range of contacts, which may include government officials, the authorities, and people who may be classed as hostile to the journalist.
-* Journalists now do a significant amount of work on their mobile phone, including recording interviews, shooting video, and reviewing documents.
-In some countries, journalists will only be using a mobile phone for their work and will not have access to a computer.
-* Sources will be reaching out to journalists and journalists will be accessing source data, including documents, normally via their mobile device.
 * Journalists will have built up their contact list over years and they will not want to stop using their phone number.
 It is better to suggest that the journalist gets a new personal number and keep their original number for work.
 * Think about whether the journalist needs more than one device or whether they only need an extra number.
 * Be aware that, in some countries, having more than one phone or a SIM/ phone number issued in another country can make the journalist look suspicious.
 * Many countries now have compulsory SIM registration, which means that you need to present a passport or similar document to get a SIM card.
-* Journalists will generally not know how both a mobile phone or a mobile phone provider operate.
+* Journalists now do a significant amount of work on their mobile phone, including recording interviews, shooting video, and reviewing documents.
+In some countries, journalists will only be using a mobile phone for their work and will not have access to a computer.
+* Sources will be reaching out to journalists and journalists will often be accessing source data, including documents, via their mobile device.

 ## Training digital security for the first time?